Jabil (NYSE:JBL) Releases FY 2021 Earnings Guidance

-Several research analysts recently issued reports on the stock.
-Citigroup upped their target price on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a research report on Friday, June 18th.
-Zacks Investment Research upgraded shares of Jabil from a hold rating to a strong-buy rating and set a $65.00 target price for the company in a research report on Tuesday.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a research report on Friday, June 18th.
-Stifel Nicolaus upped their target price on shares of Jabil from $51.00 to $55.00 and gave the stock a hold rating in a research report on Tuesday, March 16th.
-Finally, Argus upped their target price on shares of Jabil from $52.00 to $60.00 and gave the stock a buy rating in a research report on Wednesday, March 17th.
-Three research analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $58.67.
+A number of analysts have issued reports on the stock.
+Stifel Nicolaus boosted their price target on shares of Jabil from $51.00 to $55.00 and gave the stock a hold rating in a research note on Tuesday, March 16th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price target on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a research note on Friday, June 18th.
+Zacks Investment Research upgraded shares of Jabil from a hold rating to a strong-buy rating and set a $65.00 price target on the stock in a research note on Tuesday, June 22nd.
+Argus boosted their price objective on Jabil from $52.00 to $60.00 and gave the stock a buy rating in a research report on Wednesday, March 17th.
+Finally, Citigroup boosted their price objective on Jabil from $70.00 to $80.00 and gave the stock a buy rating in a research report on Friday, June 18th.
+Three research analysts have rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company.
+Jabil has a consensus rating of Buy and an average target price of $58.67.

-In other news, CEO Michael J. Loparco sold 10,000 shares of the company’s stock in a transaction dated Monday, April 5th.
-The shares were sold at an average price of $53.66, for a total transaction of $536,600.00.
+In related news, CEO Michael J. Loparco sold 10,000 shares of the company’s stock in a transaction that occurred on Monday, April 5th.
+The stock was sold at an average price of $53.66, for a total value of $536,600.00.
 Following the completion of the transaction, the chief executive officer now directly owns 262,975 shares of the company’s stock, valued at $14,111,238.50.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Thomas A. Sansone sold 25,000 shares of the company’s stock in a transaction dated Tuesday, April 13th.
-The shares were sold at an average price of $54.25, for a total transaction of $1,356,250.00.
-Following the transaction, the director now directly owns 204,588 shares of the company’s stock, valued at $11,098,899.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Thomas A. Sansone sold 25,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 8th.
+The shares were sold at an average price of $58.25, for a total value of $1,456,250.00.
+Following the completion of the transaction, the director now directly owns 204,588 shares of the company’s stock, valued at $11,917,251.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 118,352 shares of company stock valued at $6,598,398.
-Company insiders own 2.81% of the company’s stock.
+Over the last three months, insiders have sold 118,352 shares of company stock valued at $6,598,398.
+Corporate insiders own 2.81% of the company’s stock.

 Jabil Inc provides manufacturing services and solutions worldwide.
 The company operates in two segments, Electronics Manufacturing Services and Diversified Manufacturing Services.
 It offers electronics design, production, and product management services.
 The company provides electronic circuit design services, such as application-specific integrated circuit design, firmware development and rapid prototyping services; and designs plastic and metal enclosures that include the electro-mechanics, such as the printed circuit board assemblies (PCBA).